Bus accident in Slovakia kills 13 | DW | 13.11.2019

 At least 13 people were killed and 20 people were injured in a bus accident in Slovakia on Wednesday, local media reported.

-A bus crashed into a truck in the western Slovakian region of Nitra, about 80 kilometres (50 miles) east of the capital Bratislava.
+A bus crashed into a truck in the western Slovakian region of Nitra, about 80 kilometers (50 miles) east of the capital Bratislava.

 "I can confirm the death of 13 people and 20 injuries in an accident near Nitrianske Hrnciarovce where a bus and a truck collided," Zuzana Farkasova, a spokeswoman for Slovak firefighters and rescuers, told the AFP news agency.